 Every day we deal with unique hazards in the industries we serve, especially in feed mills and grain storage facilities.
-Construction of large feed mills and grain elevators were the norm of the 70s, increasing annual production drastically.
+Construction of large feed mills and grain elevators was the norm of the 70s, increasing annual production drastically.
 Since then, technology has played a critical role in the growth of the feed and grain industry, paving the way for increased safety measures, throughput, compliance, and automation.

 In this article we’re going to review:

-As Principal on the NFPA 70 Code-Making Panel 14, emphasis on chapter 5 special occupancies and hazardous locations (articles 500-516), I’m reminded daily the importance of understanding code and ensuring our work is compliant.
+As Principal on the NFPA 70 Code-Making Panel 14, with emphasis on chapter 5 special occupancies and hazardous locations (articles 500-516), I’m reminded daily of the importance of understanding code and ensuring our work is compliant.

-NFPA 70 National Electrical Code (NEC) is used when designing and installing electrical systems to ensure code compliant installations and designs.
+NFPA 70 National Electrical Code (NEC) is used when designing and installing electrical systems to ensure code-compliant installations and designs.
 Chapter 5 covers special occupancies such as grain elevators and feed mills.
 Hazardous locations are broken down into three different classifications and the wiring methods and equipment types used in these areas are also covered in articles 501, 502, 503:

-From there, locations are then broken down by groups, which are defined by the type of hazardous material found in the area.
-It is important to note specific materials are designated to the specific type of group.
+From there, locations are then broken down into groups, which are defined by the type of hazardous material found in the area.
+It is important to note specific materials are designated to a specific type of group.
 Electrical components are rated for specific groups under the Class and Division, so it is important to know what the group designation is and assure your installation materials match the group that exists in the environment you are installing in.

 And finally, facilities are then broken down by divisions, the probability of hazardous materials in quantities sufficient to produce an explosion if ignited being present during normal and abnormal operating conditions.
 The goal is to be classified as a Class 2, Division 2 facility.